-How to have a more engineering-based approach to pavement design
+Pavement design: how to have a more engineering-based approach

 In this page we present an extract from the article "Performance tests on bitumen and bitumen mixes" by Pietro Ferrari.

 In the whole article, the Author intends to highlight how it is now possible to have a more engineering-based approach to design and construct bituminous road pavements, intervening both in definition of the bitumen mix and in choice of the binder which is its active component.